sharetribe/flex-docs/src/docs/ftw-introduction/01-how-to-customize-ftw/index.md

    git merge upstream/master
    ```

-   > FTW-daily and FTW-hourly still follow old Github convention to name
+   > FTW-daily and FTW-hourly still follow old GitHub convention to name
    > the default branch as **master** instead of **main**.

 1. Fix possible merge conflicts, commit, and push/deploy.